Beginning in 2021:

 This would mean that for one child age 7, the taxpayer could receive up to $250 per month from June to December.
 On the 2021 tax return, the taxpayer would then claim the additional $1500 for a total of up to $3,000 child tax credit for 2021.
 If your child was under age 6, add $50 per month ($300) and an additional $300 on the final 2021 return ($1800).

 The Child Tax Credit is a partially refundable credit offered by the IRS that may reduce your tax liability by as much as $2,000 for each of your qualifying children.
 Of the $2,000, $1,400 qualifies as a refundable credit.

-For example, if you qualify to receive $2,000 in Child Tax Credit but your tax liability is only $300, the available Child Tax Credit will reduce your $300 tax liability to $0 but the remaining $1,700 of the $2,000 will not turn into a refund for you.
-However, it is possible that you could qualify for the Additional Child Tax Credit.
+For example, if you qualify to receive $2,000 in Child Tax Credit but your tax liability is only $300, the Child Tax Credit can reduce your $300 tax liability to $0.
+Of the remaining $1,700, only $1,400 may be refunded to you as an Additional Child Tax Credit.